-It’s due to this why the company’s SAT Prep Plus 2021 is included on this list of SAT practice tests you should take.
+It’s due to this why the company’s SAT Prep Plus 2021 (Amazon) is included on this list of SAT practice tests you should take.
 The book is recommended for first-time test-takers and also those with low baseline SAT scores.

 The book grants you access to two full-length SAT practice tests and three more on Kaplan’s website.
 Online, you can save your practice tests to allow you to keep track of your progress during the preparation phase.